Dardenne brothers: Career

 The Dardenne brothers have a regular stable of collaborators (for all of their films the brothers share writing and directing credits), including cinematographer Alain Marcoen and editor Marie-Hélène Dozo.
 Jérémie Renier played Igor in La Promesse, Bruno in L'Enfant, Claudy in Le Silence de Lorna (Lorna's Silence), Guy in Le gamin au vélo (The Kid with a Bike), and Bryan's father in The Unknown Girl (La Fille inconnue).
-Olivier Gourmet, the main character of Le fils, has a brief cameo as a detective in L'Enfant.
+Olivier Gourmet, the main character of Le fils, has brief cameos as a detective in L'Enfant and as a bullying character in "La Fille Inconnue".
 Like Rosettas Emilie Dequenne, Déborah François, the seventeen-year-old lead in L'Enfant, was appearing in her first film.
 Luc Dardenne has described their process of working with actors as follows: "What we do with the actors is also very physical.
 The day filming begins we do not feel obliged to do things exactly the way they were rehearsed; we pretend that we are starting over from zero so that we can rediscover things that we did before.
 The instructions we give the actors are above all physical.
 We start working without the cameraman—just the actors and my brother and me.
 We walk them through the blocking, first one then the other, trying several different versions.
 They say but do not act their lines.
 We do not tell them what the tone of their lines should be; we just say that we will see once the camera is rolling.
 At this point there is no cameraman, no sound engineer, no lighting.
 Then we set up all the camera movements exactly and the rhythm of the shot, which is usually a long take.
 Doing it this way allows us the ability to modify the actors' movements or any small details."

 The Dardennes often employ handheld cameras and use available light.
 In 2009, they signed a petition in support of director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."

 In June 2012, the brothers were invited to join the Academy of Motion Picture Arts and Sciences.
+In the same year Jean-Pierre was the jury president for the Cinéfoundation and Short Films sections of the 2012 Cannes Film Festival.